quickwit-oss/quickwit/docs/get-started/tutorials/pulsar.md

 sidebar_position: 5
 ---

 In this tutorial, we will describe how to set up Quickwit to ingest data from Pulsar in a few minutes.
 First, we will create an index and configure a Pulsar source.
-Then, we will create a Pulsar topic and load some events from the [Stackoverflow dataset](link to SO) into it.
-Finally, we will execute some search.
+Then, we will create a Pulsar topic and load some events from the [Stack Overflow dataset](link to SO) into it.
+Finally, we will execute some searches.

 ## Prerequisites